A new platform for documentation and tutorials is launching soon.

 The current scoped DEKs and their purposes are detailed below:

-database: This is the general-purpose DEK used to encrypt sensitive or secret values within the database.
+database: This is the general-purpose DEK used to encrypt values within the database.
+Values that are encrypted are those generally considered to be secret, such as API keys, third-party tokens, certificate private keys, and so on.

 oplog: This is used for encrypting oplog (operation log) values for the given scope.

-tokens: This is used for encrpyting tokens generated by auth methods within the given scope.
+tokens: This is used for encrypting tokens generated by auth methods within the given scope.

 sessions: This is used as a base key against which to derive session-specific encryption keys.